-Even though for years we’ve been told dietary cholesterol raises our body’s cholesterol levels and we’re to avoid it like the plague, in actual fact the amount of cholesterol we eat actually has only a small effect on levels in the body.
+Even though for years we’ve been told dietary cholesterol raises our body’s cholesterol levels and we should avoid it, in fact the amount of cholesterol we eat has only a small effect on levels in the body.

-This is because in the majority of people, the liver alters the amount of cholesterol it makes depending on how much is in your diet.
+This is because in the majority of people, the liver alters the amount of cholesterol it makes according to how much is in your diet.

 The myth resulted from an early study which fed cholesterol to rabbits, who wouldn’t normally have it as part of their diet.

 More recent research has disproved the idea that eating more cholesterol raises our own levels.